Jaffe-/lispc/README.md

 Example:

-    (do (print "hi")
+    (do (print 'hi)
-      (print "there")
+      (print 'there)
       1234)

-This will print "hi there" on the screen, and the expression will evaluate to 1234.
+This will print "HI THERE" on the screen, and the expression will evaluate to 1234.

 ### Primitives